Celebrating Women of the Y Luncheon

 HONORING JUDY LEY ALLEN AND THE LIFE OF AUDREY MOODY LEY

-This year’s Luncheon will honor the dedication and leadership of two extraordinary women, Audrey Moody Ley, deceased March 2018, and daughter, Judy Ley Allen.
+This year’s Luncheon honored the dedication and leadership of two extraordinary women, Audrey Moody Ley, deceased March 2018, and daughter, Judy Ley Allen.

 The family’s 80-year-involvement began when Wendel D. Ley, Audrey’s husband, noticed as a young businessman that key leaders of Houston were all involved with the mission of the YMCA.
 Wendel then decided to volunteer at the Downtown YMCA looking to learn from these male leaders.